Welcome to Boarding

 Welfare

 Pupil support is provided through pastoral teams in the boarding houses, the nurses and counsellors at the Health Centre and, spiritual guidance can be sort from the school Chaplain.
 The Designated Safeguarding Lead is: Mrs Garratt.
-All other designated safeguarding persons can be found on the school website.
+All other designated safeguarding persons can be found here.

 There are Matrons, Houseparents and Duty Staff in the boarding house throughout the day and in the evenings.
 They can often be found in Matron’s room or the common room, and are always happy to help and have a chat.